Just because you’ve become a parent doesn’t mean you can’t dust off your wellies and enjoy festivals. Here are some tips for festival fun as a family…

 2. Get mobile (in the non-tech way)

-Festivals are typically very spread out and with little legs to consider it can be even trickier to manoeuvre between campsites to stages and everywhere else in between.
-A little pull along cart or wheelbarrow is great for moving both kids and your stuff around easily.
+Festivals are typically very spread out and little legs can make manoeuvring between campsites to stages and everywhere else in between even trickier.
+A little pull-along cart or wheelbarrow is great for moving both kids and your stuff around easily.
+You can even get a foldable carts that are cheap and portable (The Festivals, 2019).

 3. Protect those ears

 Music at a festival can be very loud, even when you are far away from the stage.
 Children’s ears are very sensitive and prolonged exposure to loud music can cause damage.
-So, investing in a good quality set of ear defenders for kids is an absolute must.
+So, investing in a good quality set of ear defenders or over-the-ear noise reduction headphones for kids is an absolute must (Hear.com, 2019).

 The only tricky part can be convincing your child to actually wear them so it is best to try them out a few times at home before you head off.